How L1 L2 CPU Cache Work Detailed Study

 How L1 and L2 CPU Caches Work

-The data-flow snakes through the RAM to the L3 cache then reaches the L2, and finally L1.
-When the processor searches for data to operate, it first looks into the associated core’s L1 cache.
-If the data is found there, the situation is called a cache hit.
-Otherwise, the CPU goes scampering off to search for the data in L2, and then L3 caches.
-If it can’t find the data, it tries to retrieve it from the main memory.
-This condition is called a cache miss.
-In that case, the CPU has to request it to be written onto the cache from the RAM or storage.
-This process consumes time and negatively affects performance.
-The cache memory performance is frequently measured in terms of a quantity called the Hit ratio.
-Hit ratio = no. of hits / (no. of hits + no. of misses) = no. of hits / total accesses.
-Generally, the cache hit rate improves with increased cache size.
-The effects are considerably visible in latency-sensitive workloads as in gaming or so.
-Now, latency is defined by the time required to access data from a memory unit.
-Resultantly, the fastest L1 cache has the lowest latency, and then it increases according to the cache hierarchy.
-In the case of a cache miss, the latency increases a lot since the CPU has to retrieve information from the main memory.
-Let’s take an example.
-Suppose, a processor has to retrieve data from the L1 cache 100 times in a row.
+Suppose a processor has to retrieve data from the L1 cache 100 times in a row.
 The L1 cache has a 1ns(nanosecond) access latency and a 100 percent hit rate.
 Resultantly, the CPU will take 100ns to perform this operation.
-Now, imagine that the cache hit rate is 99 percent and the required data for the 100th access is sitting in L2, with a 10ns access latency.
-Therefore, the CPU will take 99ns to play the first 99 reads and then 10ns to perform only the 100th.
-This means that a 1 percent depletion in hit rate just slowed the CPU down by 10 percent.
-In real practice, an L1 cache shows a hit rate within 95 to 97 percent, but the performance impact between these two values can differ by around 14 percent if the remaining data sits in the L2 cache.
-But if it’s a cache miss and the data is in main memory, with 80-120ns access latency, the CPU may take nearly double the time required before.
-As computers are evolving, latency is decreasing as well.
-Currently, low-latency DDR4 RAM and high-speed SSDs are significantly reducing the overall latency in a computer system.
-Earlier cache designs were made in such a way that L2 and L3 caches used to be kept outside the CPU chip.
+Imagine that the cache hit rate is 99 percent, and the required data for the 100th access is in L2, with a 10ns access latency.
+Therefore, the CPU will take 99ns to play the first 99 reads and 10ns to perform only the 100th.
+This means that a 1 percent depletion in hit rate slowed the CPU by 10 percent.
+In actual practice, an L1 cache shows a hit rate within 95 to 97 percent, but the performance impact between these two values can differ by around 14 percent if the remaining data sits in the L2 cache.
+But if it's a cache miss and the data is in main memory, with 80-120ns access latency, the CPU may take nearly double the time required.
+As computers evolve, latency decreases as well.
+Low-latency DDR4 RAM and high-speed SSDs significantly reduce a computer system's overall latency.
+Earlier cache designs were made so that L2 and L3 caches used to be kept outside the CPU chip.
 This process was causing more latency due to the distance of the cache units from the processor.
-However, the current fabrication processes make sure to insert billions of CPU transistors in a relatively smaller space and thus leaving more room for the cache unit.
-As a result, the closeness of the cache to the CPU is growing, as well as lowering the latency.
-That’s why the market focus has now shifted from buying a computer with a large cache size to one with a sufficient amount of integrated cache levels with the CPU chip.
+However, the current fabrication processes ensure the insertion of billions of CPU transistors in a relatively minor space, Thu, leaving more room for the cache unit.
+As a result, the closeness of the cache to the CPU is growing, and the latency is lowering.
+That's why the market focus has shifted from buying a computer with a large cache size to one with sufficient integrated cache levels with the CPU chip.

 Read Also: Best Way to Troubleshooting Keyboard Backlight Failure